mattwills09/brunch-club/README.md

 ## Instructions

-* Only one member of each group should complete this activity while the others watch.

 * Copy the entire [Unsolved](Unsolved) folder to another location on your computers &mdash; wherever you would like your local copy of the group project to be.

 * Rename the copied "Unsolved" folder to the name of your project.